 Club Sports (hereafter "club" or "clubs") are formed by groups of individuals who share a common interest in recreation and sport, who organize and collectively pursue activities on a voluntary basis.
-Clubs are organized on recreational, instructional and competitive levels, and their activities range from informal play to regular practice or instruction, to intercollegiate and tournament competition.
-Some clubs engage the coaching and instruction services of Club Sport Coaches and all clubs receive allocations from the Club Sports Program.
-Clubs require dues from their membership in order to financially support their activities.
+Clubs are organized on recreational, instructional and competitive levels, and their activities range from informal play to regular practice or instruction, to extramural and tournament competition.